telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 Signing in is mandatory for both commercial and trial Fiddler Everywhere users.
 To sign up to Fiddler Everywhere, you can either create a Fiddler account or use an existing Google account.

-The following getting started step-by-step tutorials provide detailed instructions on creating a new Fiddler account:
+To crate a Fiddler account, refer to the following getting started step-by-step tutorials, which provide detailed instructions on the topic:

 * [First Steps on Windows (Creating Your Fiddler Account)]({% slug first_steps_windows %}#creating-your-fiddler-account)
 * [First Steps on macOS (Creating Your Fiddler Account)]({% slug first_steps_macos %}#creating-your-fiddler-account)
 * [First Steps on Linux (Creating Your Fiddler Account)]({% slug first_steps_linux %}#creating-your-fiddler-account)

-However, if you want to directly sign in with your Google account, perform the following steps:
+To directly sign in with your Google account, perform the following steps:

 1. Launch the Fiddler Everywhere client.
 1. Select **Sign in with Google** and authenticate on the Google Authentication page.